jaehughes/IDPDocs/docs/resources.md

 Things to consider when developing your software:

 * Do you need a switch/interface to start your robot/reset?
+* How will you interface to the electronics?
+* Would you prefer to have processing prefered in electronics/software? *This is a question for both the electrical and software team.*

+---

 ## Mechanics: Getting Started